DavidPedraza95/Professional-Portfolio/README.md

 # Professional-Portfolio
 1. Professional portfolio was created to include:
 Header with name
-Links to a mock about me, work, contact me, and resume About me section using Lorem Ipsum
+Links to an about me, work, contact me, and resume About me section updated.
-Work section to Banking Ops, Game development, Horiseon, Finance, and Business Administration.
+Work section to Stock Tracker, Day Planner, Code Quiz, Password Generator, and Scratch Game.
 Contact Me section providing phone number, email, GitHub, Linkedin, and Facebook.

 2. HTML created and linked using websites and pdf documents such as resume.